Thank you for giving me one of my best vacations ever

 Ghost Tour: Unexplained “stories and mysteries” of the past

-Just like Jamestown, Yorktown has two separate entities; one is the battlefield preserved by the NPS, and the other an education center recreated by the State of Virginia, where most groups spend their time.
+Just like Jamestown, Yorktown has two separate entities; one is the battlefield preserved by the NPS, and the other an education center recreated by the State of Virginia (this is where most groups spend their time).
 Both can be visited together fairly easily.

 Yorktown Battlefield: This is the site of the final major battle of the Revolutionary War and end of Colonial English America.
-Between September 28 and October 19, 1781, General George Washington and his allied American and French armies laid siege to General Lord Cornwallis’ trapped British army, forcing their surrender.
 You can walk the preserved fortified lines and batteries, and visit Surrender Field and the Victory Monument.

-Yorktown Victory Center: Indoor exhibits walk you through a time-line of the American Revolution, and two outdoor exhibits provide interactive demonstrations: The Continental Army Encampment gives you an inside look at the soldier’s life, living conditions, food, medical treatment, and weaponry.
-The early-American farm provides a nice contrast to Williamsburg’s town setting, by showing what life was like for a typical middle-class family living off the land, their farm animals and their own resourcefulness.
+Yorktown Victory Center: Indoor exhibits walk you through a timeline of the American Revolution, and two outdoor exhibits provide interactive demonstrations.
+The Continental Army Encampment gives you an inside look at the soldier’s life, living conditions, food, medical treatment, and weaponry and the early-American farm shows what life was like for a typical middle-class family living off the land.

 As Williamsburg is usually visited in conjunction with a DC trip, there are several sites that can be visited while traveling to and from DC.
 These sites will require extra time and perhaps some driving distance, but if planned properly will not require an overnight stay.